Anzac Day trading hours for licensed premises

 How to apply for pre-10am trading on Anzac Day

-Licensees - other than licensed RSL or services clubs - applying for an extended hours permit to trade from 6am on Anzac Day must submit a application to the Office of Liquor and Gaming Regulation, along with a copy of the their agreement with an RSL or services club.
+Licensees - other than licensed RSL or services clubs - applying for an extended hours permit to trade from 6am on Anzac Day must submit an application to the Office of Liquor and Gaming Regulation, along with a copy of the agreement with an RSL or services club.

 If a licensee wishes to apply for an extended hours permit to trade from 6am on Anzac Day, a completed application must be submitted to the Office of Liquor and Gaming Regulation.

 Applications must be lodged at least 21 days before Anzac Day (i.e. on or before 4 April).

 - Email your liquor licence compliance enquiries to firstname.lastname@example.org.

 - Liquor compliance enquiries